togoog1/repo-api-wrapper/README.md

 Files in `src/config/modules/` without a leading `_` are gitignored, so local module configs stay on your machine.

+You can also skip the manual copy step: after the app starts, use the import button in the top-left of the dashboard with a Postman collection export, and the app will generate the module config file for you on the fly.

 ### 4. Create the database and start the app

 ```bash